sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

 ### Procedure
 <!-- markdownlint-enable MD024 -->

-1. Login via SSH to the new VM using `root` as username and the root password you defined in `00_kickstart.yml`
+1. Login via SSH to the new virtual machine using `root` as username and the root password you defined in `00_kickstart.yml`

     :information_source: This step assumes that you have not already created a local user (other than `root`, of course) on the Satellite server.
 If you already created a local user as part of the Kickstart (or other means), please ensure that the user has privileged access; You can skip step **2** and **3**.